lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > "proper" configurations needed, for example that H is always a subset
 > of Q?

+That's right; that syntactic form only comes about via E-Freeze-Init.
+Section 3.2.6 explains more about its semantics; there, we say, "The set H (a subset of the lattice D) represents those values in Q for which callbacks have already been launched".
+In other worse, yes, H is a subset of Q.

 > Also, the notation used for the set of running handlers strongly
 > suggests that this set could be infinite - like, e.g. threshold sets
 > P, and unlike handled sets H. Presumably this is not intended (what